 Squash + Pumpkin:

-Like cucumbers, squash and pumpkins are members of the Cucurbitaceae family and also a major hosts for cucumber beetles and squash bugs.
+Like cucumbers and cantaloupe, squash and pumpkins are members of the Cucurbitaceae family and also major hosts for cucumber beetles and squash bugs.

 In addition, watermelon and squash vines are likely to sprawl looking for unimpeded sunlight and take over your garden if you're not careful, so don't plant watermelon and squash together in the vegetable garden is definitely not a good idea!